My Plantiful Cooking

 Homemade onigiri taste so much better and fresher than store-bought ones, in my opinion!
 The best part is, I get to add in and fill them with whatever I fancy.
 It has been such a massive hit in our household, and even my non-vegan family adores them.

-Plus, they transport well, making vegan onigiri an excellent filler for lunchboxes.
+Plus, like my vegan kimbap, they transport well, making vegan onigiri an excellent filler for lunchboxes.
 I also like to bring a couple of them on the go with me as an easy snack.

 Jump to: